DeNepo/welcome-to-js/README.md

   organized into _static_ and _dynamic_ study options:
   - **Static**: Studying the text in a code file _without_ running it.
-Some static study methods are creating a flowchart, analyzing variables, filling out a trace table, and drawing on codes.
+Some static study methods are creating a flowchart, analyzing variables, filling out a trace table, and drawing on code.
   - **Dynamic**: _Running_ code and studying the computer's behavior.
 Some dynamic study methods are running code and reading console logs, using the _trace_ button, and stepping through in the debugger or JS Tutor.